Research and Projects

 Link Analysis of Evolving Graphs

-Link Analysis on the Web is used for a wide variety of purposes, ranging from ranking pages returned from a web search engine to identifying Web communities.
+ranging from ranking pages returned from a web search engine to identifying Web communities.
 Web data has been evolving over time, reflecting the ongoing trends.
 These changes in data in the temporal dimension reveal new kind of information.
 This information has not captured the attention of the Web mining research community to a large extent.
 In the first part of our work we identify the key dimensions that span the design space for link analysis on the Web, which makes the similarities and complementarities of various approaches clearer.
 In the second part of our work we examine another important dimension of Web Mining, namely temporal dimension.
 In the third part of the work, we present the application of Link analysis of evolving graphs in a different domain to detect e-mail spamming machines.
 Our experiments verify the significance of such analysis and also point to future directions in this area.
-The approach we take is generic and can be applied to other domains, where data can be modeled as graph, such as network intrusion detection or social networks.
+The approach we take is generic and can be applied to other domains, where data can be modeled as graph,

 Member(s) involved: Prasanna Desikan